Sources of Funding

 In addition, we also actively seek sponsorships when we organise our events, either sponsorships "in kind" or financial sponsorships.
 Below on this page are the logo's and links for those organisations that have sponsored us since we started operating in 2001.

 This page tells you a bit more about our process of generating operational funds.

 During the Howard years from 1996 to 2007 legislation was changed for Non Government Organisations (NGO's).
 While it is possible to request approval to become an organisation with tax-deductable status for donations purposes, you will lose this status if you become critical of government policy.
 This has in fact happened to otherwise fully acknowledged public bodies and organisations during that period.

 While we're hoping for a more democratic system in Australia under the current government, for now we're only safe if we stay entirely independent of outside funding sources on an ongoing basis, so we're likely to remain a self-funded organisation.

 In our work, we reach an increasing number of people by electronic means through our Newsletter and periodic calls for civil action.
 Here's the link to our Daily News and Updates, and here's the link to one of our calls for action in Climate Justice.
 If you would also like to be reached by us (we do that by email) send us your contact details.
 You can do that through this form page.

 Here are the relevant links to pages that show more about the ways we generate that Project SafeCom generates its income:

-Below are the details of the two accounts - and we take the liberty to include a full explanation of how you can make donations or pledges to us into both accounts.
+Below are the details of the account.
+We include a full explanation of how you can make donations or pledges to us into the account.

 How to make pledges: